Attributing Responsibility in AI-Induced Incidents: A Computational Reflective Equilibrium Framework for Accountability: Introduction

 The computational approach aims to achieve a coherent and ethically justifiable equilibrium that minimizes conflicts and maximizes support, achieving consistency among the stakeholders.
 By employing computation, our framework not only enhances clarity in ethical reasoning but also demonstrates adaptability to diverse ethical contexts, promoting transparency and coherence in responsibility attribution.
 Computational Reflective Equilibrium (CRE) facilitates a dynamic balance among conflicting ethical principles, obligations, and evidence, offering context-sensitive solutions.
 To ensure transparency, it is imperative to communicate the principles and accountability standards to all stakeholders.
 Moreover, continuous monitoring and revisiting the equilibrium for necessary adjustments in case of discrepancies are also crucial components of the process.
 We use a medical decision-support system as a case study to illustrate the framework and provide computational results to highlight its properties.

 The remainder of the paper is organized as follows.
 In Section II, we delve into the related work within the field.
-Section III outlines the computational reflective equilibrium framework.
-In Section IV, we discuss the properties of the proposed model.
-The performance of our model through simulations is presented in Section V. Lastly, we draw our conclusions in Section VI.
+Section III outlines the computational reflective equilibrium (CRE) framework.
+In Section IV, we discuss the properties of the proposed method.
+The performance of CRE through simulations is presented in Section V. Lastly, we draw our conclusions in Section VI.